sivalopez/Casting-Agency-REST-API/README.md

   - Executive Producer

 This application requires JWT for authentication and authorization purposes.
-These tokens have been specified as environmental variables in `setup.sh`.
+These tokens have been specified as environmental variables in `setup.sh` for:
+CASTING_DIRECTOR_TOKEN
+EXECUTIVE_PRODUCER_TOKEN

 ### Error Handling
 Errors are returned as JSON objects.